PierreSenellart/provsql/doc/source/user/studio.rst

 Changing any control re-computes for the pinned target.
 A wide input relation can mint thousands of variables; the chart shows the top 200 by magnitude and reports the total when it truncates.

-Conditioned tokens (``X | C``) are refused here, because the conditional indices are not a linear combination of the unconditioned ones; compute the index on the unconditioned token instead, or use :sqlfunc:`probability_evaluate` for the conditional probability.

 .. _studio-where-mode: